medvedvvs/r820tweak_patched/README.md

 ![Screenshot](/screenshot/ss.png?raw=true "r820tweak")

-r820tweak is a modified RTL-SDR driver that exposes the R820T2 device gain stages and filters and makes them accessible through a GUI app.
+r820tweak is a modified RTL-SDR driver that exposes the R820T2 (R828D - maybe) device gain stages and filters and makes them accessible through a GUI app.

 You just need to launch your SDR program (e.g gqrx) like this: